A Non-Metric Approach to Space, Time and Gravitation: Equations of evolution

 This means that all physical laws are formulated in terms of ``variable'' atomic units.
 That is, gravitational quantities are considered as variable measured in such units.
 But which quantities do we define as gravitational?
-Not unreasonably we define the family ${\bf {\bar g}}_t$ as gravitational since ${\bf {\bar g}}_t$ is by definition a solution of gravitational field equations.
-Moreover the Newtonian gravitational ``constant'' $G_t$ and the stress-energy tensor ${\bf T}_t$ considered as a source of gravity should be defined as gravitational quantities.
+Not unreasonably, we define the family ${\bf {\bar g}}_t$ as gravitational since ${\bf {\bar g}}_t$ is by definition a solution of gravitational field equations.
+Moreover, Newton's gravitational ``constant'' $G_{\rm N}$ and also the (active) stress-energy tensor ${\bf T}_t$ considered as a source of gravity, should be defined as gravitational quantities.

-It is convenient to introduce a scalar field ${\Psi}_t$ which defines how atomic time units vary in space-time.
-Any gravitational quantity should then be associated with ${\Psi}_t$ to some power; this factor should tell how the field changes due to the formally variable units.
-To illustrate this point we note that $G_t$ has a formal variation similar to that of time units squared.
-Since $G_t$ is a gravitational quantity this means that the extra function associated with $G_t$ is a factor ${\Psi}_t^{-2}$.
-That is, measured in atomic units $G_t$ will not be a constant.
-Now, one obvious consequence of this is to postulate that $G_t$ varies as ${\Psi}_t^{-2}$.
-But since $G_t$ always occurs in combination with masses it is more convenient to {\em define} $G_t$ to take a constant value $G$ in atomic units and rather differentiate between {\em active mass} and {\em passive mass}.
-That is, active mass plays the role as a source of gravity and varies measured in atomic units.
-On the other hand passive mass (inertial mass or passive gravitational mass) does not vary and should be used in atomic interactions.
-In the following we will denote any active mass $m_t$ (corresponding to a passive mass $m$) with an index.
+It is convenient to introduce the scalar field ${\Psi}_t$ which defines how atomic time units vary in space-time.
+Any gravitational quantity should then be associated with ${\Psi}_t$ to some power; this factor should tell how the quantity changes due to the formally variable units.
+To illustrate this point, we note that $G_{\rm N}$ has a formal variation similar to that of time units squared.
+Since $G_{\rm N}$ is a gravitational quantity, this means that the extra function associated with $G_{\rm N}$ is a factor ${\Psi}_t^{-2}$.
+However, since mass is associated with a factor ${\Psi}_t$ and since this is not detectable in non-gravitational experiments involving material particles only, rather than $G_{\rm N}$ we will in effect have a ``screened'' gravitational coupling parameter $G_t^{\rm S}$ for material particles.
+Moreover, $G_t^{\rm S}$ is associated with a factor ${\Psi}_t^{-1}$.
+On the other hand, charge is not formally variable so we must also have a second, ``bare'' gravitational coupling parameter $G_t^{\rm B}$ that couples to charge squared, or more generally, to the electromagnetic field, such that $G_t^{\rm B}$ will be associated with a factor ${\Psi}_t^{-2}$.
+That is, measured in atomic units, $G_t^{\rm B}$ and $G_t^{\rm S}$ cannot be constants.
+But since $G_t^{\rm B}$ and $G_t^{\rm S}$ always occur in combination with charge or mass-energy, it is more convenient to {\em define} $G_t^{\rm B}$ and $G_t^{\rm S}$ to take constant values $G^{\rm B}$ and $G^{\rm S}$, respectively, in atomic units and rather differentiate between {\em active mass} and {\em passive mass}.
+(Similarly, one must differentiate between {\em active charge} and {\em passive charge}.)
+That is, active mass (or active charge) acts as a source of gravity and varies measured in atomic units.
+On the other hand, passive mass (inertial mass or passive gravitational mass) does not vary and should be used in atomic interactions (and similarly for passive charge).
+In what follows, we will denote any active mass $m_t$ (corresponding to a passive mass $m$) with a $t$-index.